 Prekindergarten Admissions Information

-To be eligible for the State Prekindergarten Program (what would normally be tuition-Free) at Goodwater Montessori, a child must be at least three years of age and meet one of the following requirements:
+To be eligible for the State Prekindergarten Program at Goodwater Montessori, a child must be at least three years of age by Sept 1 of the school year and meet one of the following requirements:

 is unable to speak and comprehend the English language; or

 is educationally disadvantaged (which means a student eligible to participate in the national free or reduced-price lunch program... guidelines can be found here); or